Sun-Lab-NBB/ataraxis-transport-layer-mc/docs/source/welcome.rst

-This library has a companion library written in Python (`ataraxis-transport-layer-pc <https://github.com/Sun-Lab-NBB/ataraxis-transport-layer-pc>`_), intended for host-computers participating in the serialized communication over the transport layer.
+This library has a companion library written in Python (`ataraxis-transport-layer-pc <https://github.com/Sun-Lab-NBB/ataraxis-transport-layer-pc>`_), intended for PCs participating in the serialized communication over the transport layer.

 This library is part of the broader 'Ataraxis' science-automation project, developed in the `Sun Lab <https://neuroai.github.io/sunlab/>`_ at Cornell University.